 Miandrivazo (Mee-an-dree-vaaz), which lies along the main RN34 road between Antsirabe and Morondava, is the starting point for boat trips down the Tsiribihina River to Belo-sur-Tsiribihina.
 If you're coming from Antsirabe, there are fine views over the town and surrounding river plains on the final approach into town.

 Réserve Forestière de Kirindy

-The Réserve Forestière de Kirindy, 60km northeast of Morondava, covers about 12,500 hectares and was established in the late 1970s as an experiment in sustainable logging and forest management.
-Today it’s still mostly visited by researchers, but travellers who spend a few days here could be rewarded with a glimpse of the fosa (Cryptoprocta felix).
+Réserve Forestière de Kirindy, 60km northeast of Morondava, covers about 12,500 hectares and was established in the late 1970s as an experiment in sustainable logging and forest management.
+It's now a protected area, popular with scientists and travellers for its amazing wildlife.
+Night walks are a highlight.

 Not to be confused with the Réserve Forestière de Kirindy, the deliciously remote 72,200-hectare Parc National de Kirindy-Mitea, which surrounds Belo-sur-Mer, is one of Madagascar’s newest parks and it's well worth the effort to get here.
 It's isolated and beautiful, with little infrastructure, and for that reason, seldom visited.